Homepage - darshanadoshi.com

 facebook twitter linkedin youtube blogger wordpress

-Eventually when she bit into the deep -fried chilly stuffed with crushed peanuts, rolled in yellow batter, magic happened.
-Her taste buds not only did a tango but her curiosity turned into passion.
-Just as Beethoven’s symphony makes one experience a crescendo, the varied structure, colour and sharpness of chilli took her to the acme of culinary delights.
-Cooking kept her imagination alive and allowed it to go wild.
+Just as Beethoven's symphony leads one to experience a crescendo, the varied structure, color, and sharpness of the chili took her to the acme of culinary delights.
+Cooking kept her imagination alive and allowed it to run wild.

 One squally morning as the wind whizzed past and the waves splashed against the hull, she felt like moving towards the Bow.
 The strong wind turned her sari pallu into a fluttering flag and hair into porcupine's quills, as she hung on the railing.
 People around started moving down but she stayed.
 Slowly and steadily she started moving towards the bow against the current .It was rough but she did not give up.
 Once there, she threw her head up and stretched her arms, breathing in the salty air, feeling victorious.